vectordotdev/http_test_server/README.md

 The expressions are expected to resolve to a number of ms.

-For example, providing `concurrent_requests ^ 2` for the mean would cause the mean latency for that request to be the number of concurrent requests, squared.
+For example, providing `active_requests ^ 2` for the mean would cause the mean latency for that request to be the number of in-flight requests, squared.

 Currently supported variables are:

-* `concurrent_requests`: the number of currently active requests (including this one)
+* `active_requests`: the number of currently active requests (including this one)

 Complete operate support can be found in the [govaluate